Welcome Day

 • Creating a CEO-Chair relationship which is nurturing and fruitful.

-• Understanding the difference between a Senior Management Team and a Senior Leadership Team and building a supportive senior staff team, including in smaller organisations.
+• Building a supportive senior staff team, including in smaller organisations.

 • Developing and supporting a diverse pipeline of future leaders within your organisation.